 58 Pages Posted: 19 May 2020 Last revised: 25 Jan 2021

-This is the first essay to assess in detail our current pandemic in the context of previous ones, in terms of important medical, policy and legal trends and precedent.
-It is important to understand how past pandemic history should inform 2020 litigation and governmental responses, so that the mistakes of the past can be avoided.
+This is the first article to examine comprehensively our current pandemic in the context of previous ones, and in terms of important medical, policy and legal trends and precedent.
 It also reviews current litigation decisions, primarily at the federal level.
-Additionally, the essay analyzes what the federal government could legally mandate to contain the spread of COVID-19, but more importantly focuses upon what a State Governor can do now or in anticipation of the likely new surges of COVID-cases and deaths—in the context of case law as of August 14th focused upon such primary constitutional rights or liberties as the right to travel, the dormant commerce clause, and the right to gather or go to businesses (including, for churches, the Free Exercise Clause).
+Additionally, the essay analyzes what the federal government could legally mandate to contain the spread of COVID-19, but more importantly focuses upon what a State Governor can do now or in anticipation of the new and ongoing surges of COVID-cases and deaths—in the context of current case law focused upon such primary constitutional rights or liberties as the right to travel, the dormant commerce clause, the Tenth Amendment, and the right to gather or go to businesses (including, for churches, the Free Exercise Clause) without restrictions.
 Whether the wearing of face coverings can be mandated is also addressed.
-The article concludes that a properly motivated federal, state or local executive officer or board can best protect its residents’ health through properly-drafted regulations or executive orders, drawing on legal and medical precedent that will survive court challenges.
+The article concludes that a properly motivated federal, state or local executive officer or board can best protect their residents’ health through properly-drafted regulations or executive orders, drawing on legal and medical precedent that will survive court challenges.

 Keywords: COVID-19, right to travel, dormant commerce clause, Free Exercise Clause, pandemic, Spanish Flu

 JEL Classification: K32